BOOKS AND ARTS NOVEMBER 3, 2007

-Stanley Kauffmann is a film critic at The New Republic.
+Stanley Kauffmann is The New Republic's film critic.

 By Stanley Kauffmann